apache/tvm/src/runtime/hexagon/profiler/README.md

 The TIR pass offers several config flags to control the level of instrumentation as mentioned below:

 1) `lwp_disable_func_prof`: To disable function level profiling.
-By default, it's set to 'False', i.e., the function level profiling is enabled.
+By default, it is set to 'False', i.e., the function level profiling is enabled.

 2) `instr_siblings`: When enabled, only loops with siblings are instrumented and rest are ignored.
 The inner-most loops are always excluded from instrumentation unless overwritten using `lwp_min_height`.
 This is done to minimize the adverse effect of instrumentation on actual performance.
-By default, it's set to 'True'.
+By default, it is set to 'True'.

-3) `lwp_max_depth`: To instrument loops upto a certain depth.
+3) `lwp_max_depth`: To instrument loops up to a certain depth.
 This flag is effective only when `instr_siblings` is disabled.
-By default, it's set to 0.
+By default, it is set to 0.

-4) `lwp_min_height`: To exclude inner loops upto a certain height from instrumentation.
+4) `lwp_min_height`: To exclude inner loops up to a certain height from instrumentation.
-By default, it's set to 1.
+By default, it is set to 1.

 For additional usage information on various config flags, please refer to the tests in `tests/python/unittest/test_tir_transform_profiling_instr.py`